 Lighting designers Kardoff used remote controlled DR8 spotlights for the lighting of a new Porsche pavilion at VW’s Autostadt visitor attraction in Wolfsburg.

-Aiming the fittings precisely was critical and being able to do that remotely made the process infinitely easier and speedier.
-It also means that future maintenance will be less of an issue where fittings are located at higher ceiling level.
+Aiming the fittings precisely was critical, and being able to do that remotely made the process infinitely easier and speedier.
+It also means that future maintenance will be less of an issue where fittings are located at higher ceiling levels.

 The fixtures, controllable in pan, tilt and dim, are connected to a programmed DMX scene system that links with a two-axis video projector system to display films on the wall adjacent to the cars.
 Additional DR8s (100W, 24-degree QR-LP 111 lamps) with hook clamps are also used for temporary events.

 The DR8 spotlight was originally designed for Christie’s when the auction house needed a remote controlled fixture that could fit in a ceiling trough just 200mm wide.
 Since its launch, the DR8 has evolved to accept a wide range of different lamp types and accessories, including the bespoke LED head (also available in 3000K).

 Built by the Volkswagen Group to showcase its auto portfolio, the 28-hectare Autostadt site features the work of more than 400 architects and includes the ZeitHaus car museum, architect-designed pavilions for the principal VW brands (including Audi, Lamborghini, Skoda and Seat).
 The fully-automated 48m-high Car Towers are where customers can pick up new cars and tour the enormous factory, multimedia activities area, and a spherical cinema.